marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

 **Everything else is free:**

 - the hosting is provided by Github thanks to [Github Pages](https://pages.github.com/)
-- the software and theme is build on [GatsbyJS](https://www.gatsbyjs.org/)
+- the software and theme is built on [GatsbyJS](https://www.gatsbyjs.org/)
-- the working and build environment uses the free tier grom [Gitpod.io](https://gitpod.io)
+- the working and build environment uses the free tier from [Gitpod.io](https://gitpod.io)

 ---

 ## Repository and Free Workspace

-To host both the source code and the public html files you need just one Github repository.
+To host both the source code and the public _HTML_ files you need just one Github repository.
 Create a new public repository under your name and initialize it with a `README.md` file.

 I have just created [marcopeg/gatsby-gitpod](https://github.com/marcopeg/gatsby-gitpod):

 ![new repo](./media/gatsby-gitpod-new-repo.jpg)

-The step from your repo to a fully working NodeJS Workspace is just one url away!
+The step from your repo to a fully working NodeJS Workspace is just one _URL_ away!
-Pick your repository url and prefix it with `gitpod.io/#{your-repo-url}`:
+Pick your repository _URL_ and prefix it with `gitpod.io/#{your-repo-url}`:

 For me is going to be: